Samuel Zborowski: Biography

 His brothers moved to avenge him and tried to gain support from other nobles.
 At the November 1585 local sejmik, Krzysztof Zborowski and his men filled the church where the meeting was to take place (and where Zamoyski was to appear) and disrupted the proceedings with brandished weapons, openly calling for the other nobles to hand over Zamoyski.
 The proceedings were moved to the graveyard, where Zborowski proceeded to "filibuster" by ringing the church bell.
 Two different marshals were elected at the meeting, one by Zborowski's supporters and one by the opposition, and resolutions were only slowly passed, one of which asked the national Sejm to consider the legality of Zamoyski executing Zborowski.

 Earlier that year, at the Sejm of January 1585 two of Zborowski's brothers were tried for their plans and Krzysztof was banished.
 During the proceedings, evidence against Krzysztof Zborowski amounted, including a letter in which he discussed killing the king.
 Bathory summoned Krzysztof to appear, but he did not.
 The second Zborowski was convicted of treason and sentenced to death.
 This finally broke the power of the once mighty family.

+In popular culture

+In 1860, Samuel and Krzysztof were the subject of Aleksander Groza's 3-act play, Krzysztof Zborowski: A Drama in Three Scenes from the National History of 17th-Century Poland.